 0xWarriors is a multiplayer RPG where a team of five warriors fights another team of five warriors.
 It’s made by 0xGames, the same game studio that made 0xUniverse.
-The DGaming.com aficionados will remember that my review of 0xUniverse was largely positive, with two main gripes: apart from buying planets and launching spaceships, there wasn’t all that much to do in the game, and its Ethereum gas fees were incredibly high, sometimes costing as much as the planet you were buying or spaceship you were building.
+The DGaming.com aficionados will remember that my review of 0xUniverse was largely positive, with my main gripe: apart from buying planets and launching spaceships, there wasn’t all that much to do in the game.

 When you first open up the game, you can decide to play the game as a guest or you can register to become a user.
 There’s no need to connect a wallet during either of these steps.
 You can try out the game without needing to spend any money, which is a great plus.
-It’s only when you want to buy gear for your warriors that you’ll need to connect a wallet in order to spend EOS or TRON.
+It’s only when you want to buy gear for your warriors that you’ll need to connect a wallet in order to spend EOS, TRON or ETH.

 When you click the play button, you’ll notice that you can have three separate teams to play with.
 Each team consists of seven warriors: five active warriors and two reserve warriors.
 Each team has two formations: three warriors in front and two in the back or two warriors in front and three in the back.
 This matters, because your front warriors will receive most attacks.
 You want to make sure your strongest warriors are up front, shielding your archers and mages from attacks.

 0xWarriors differs from other DGames in that the warriors themselves aren’t digital collectibles.
 Generating a new warrior is a single click away and won’t cost you any money.
 Newly generated warriors will have wildly different looks, but that’s the only way they differ from one another.
 Each new warrior is exactly as strong as any other newly generated one.